renn0xtek9/Arithmos/doc/data-mining-library/source/reference/data.io.rst

 four have (the default) value of 1.0 and the last has a value of 5.0.

-The attributes that appear in the domain aren't defined in any headers or even separate files, as with other formats supported by Orange.
+The attributes that appear in the domain aren't defined in any headers or even separate files, as with other formats supported by Arithmos.

 If attribute appears more than once, its values are added.
 For instance, the value of attribute "surprise" in the second examples is 6.0 and the value of